Rape and revenge: Influences and pioneers

 The Last House on the Left, depicted rape and graphic violence, drew substantial attention and is considered one of the pioneers in the subgenre.

 The U.S. release of The Virgin Spring inspired Wes Craven's debut film The Last House on the Left, which is based on both Bergman's film and the Swedish ballad Töres döttrar i Wänge.
 Like Bergman's film, the plot of The Last House on the Left features the victim's parents exacting vengeance on their daughter's rapists.
 In some respects, the film was more brutal and controversial than Bergman's film, due to explicit rape and mutilation.

 Filmmakers in the United States continued to produce rape and revenge films throughout the 1970s including Sam Peckinpah's Straw Dogs, Michael Winner's Death Wish, Lamont Johnson's Lipstick, and Meir Zarchi's I Spit on Your Grave; some of them were mainly distributed through mainstream theaters, while others were screened independently in underground cinemas as exploitation films.

 In addition to American films, rape and revenge films have been made in the Philippines (e.g.; Lino Brocka's Insiang), Japan (e.g., Takashi Ishii's Freeze Me), Finland, Russia (The Voroshilov Sharpshooter), Argentina (e.g., I'll Never Die Alone; [2008]; original title: No Moriré Sola), and Norway (e.g., The Whore [2009]; original title: Hora).

 Several female directors created films in this genre including Virginie Despentes' Baise-moi (2000), Coralie Fargeat's Revenge (2017), Jennifer Kent's The Nightingale (2018), and Emerald Fennell's Promising Young Woman (2020).
 The latter film revitalized the subgenre and garnered multiple awards and nominations.

-Some of the films, Three Billboards Outside Ebbing, Missouri and Promising Young Woman, are subverted examples of the subgenre where a character was raped and murdered off-screen before the protagonist seeks revenge, although both films lack the use of graphic violence and onscreen rape.
+Three Billboards Outside Ebbing, Missouri and Promising Young Woman are subverted examples of the subgenre where a character was raped and murdered off-screen before the protagonist seeks revenge, although both films lack the use of graphic violence and onscreen rape.

-Motifs of the subgenre, meaning that without being claimed as belonging to the genre, sometimes appears as a subplot in films to take up the codes at one point such as Stanley Kubrick's Clockwork Orange, Gaspar Noé's Irréversible, Quentin Tarantino's Pulp Fiction and Kill Bill, Lars von Trier's Dogville, and Paul Verhoeven's Elle.
+Some movies are usually not regarded as belonging to the subgenre, but may feature a "rape and revenge" subplot as part of their story.
+These include Stanley Kubrick's Clockwork Orange, Gaspar Noé's Irréversible, Quentin Tarantino's Pulp Fiction and Kill Bill, Lars von Trier's Dogville, and Paul Verhoeven's Elle.